Marv Walker ~

 Additionally, headshaking tends to be a seasonal problem in most horses.
 It's usually the same time each year that the horse begins to exhibit headshaking symptoms.
 A horse might only headshake from March to August, or in severe cases, he might headshake year round.
 One of the reasons headshaking shows up seasonally is that seratonin and melatonin changes occur with the changes of the seasons."

-The original of this quote appears at http://www.netpets.org/horses/healthspa/head.html
+The original of this pull quote appeared at http://www.netpets.org/horses/healthspa/head.html

 Close comparison of the horse to Dr. Madigan's article should give a pretty good diagnosis of Photic Headshaking.

 This is a condition that I have seen mostly in Warmbloods - Holsteiners, Trakes, Oldenburgers, etc and related crosses.
+I have heard it is common in Morgans as well.
+However, I have seen a LOT of Morgans in my time, we have a bunch of them, and I've never seen a headshaking Morgan or actually even heard of one.
 It is a very perplexing problem.

-My next bit problem is going to get tossed into the hands of Greg Darnell of
+My next bit problem is going to get tossed into the hands of Greg Darnall.

-As far as the matter of ticks, mites and fungal colonies in the ears that can usually be determined by a physical examination.
-Depending on the diagnosis, your vet will reccomend a suitable treatment.
+As far as the matter of ticks, mites and fungal colonies in the ears goes, that can usually be determined by a physical examination.
+Depending on the diagnosis, your vet will recommend a suitable treatment.

-At a clinic my business and horse partner, Kellie Sharpe, and I were conducting in New York I was demonstrating how a horse who is put through the Bonder (for a free copy of the procedure, send any email to my autoresponder, Bonder@MarvWalker.com ) allows you to stick your figures up its nose, in its mouth and into its ears and do pretty much anything else you want when the horse suddenly lowered its head to remove my finger and began severely shaking his head.
-The owner remarked that he had a bad habit of shaking his head while being ridden and at times made him unrideable.
+At a clinic my former business and horse partner, Kellie Sharpe, and I were conducting in New York I was demonstrating how a horse who is put through the Bonder, freely available at Marv Walker.com, allows you to stick your figures up its nose, in its mouth and into its ears and do pretty much anything else you want when the horse suddenly lowered its head to remove my finger and began severely shaking his head.
+The owner remarked that he had a bad habit of shaking his head while being ridden and at times it made him unrideable.

 The horse's axis is located just behind the jaw curve below the horse's ear.
 The distance between it and the horse's jaw should be the same on each side.
 Ideally, you would like the jaw and the axis to be at least a good finger width apart.
 If they are not, or are different, you'll have a horse that will have difficulty in coming onto the vertical and in making turns.